LynnHourieh/Trello-application/README.md

 ### Frontend Setup
 1. Right-click to open the terminal in the frontend folder.
 2. Start the frontend server:npm run start

+ScreenShots and Postman Docs are added to repository.
 ### Enjoy your application!